 The following figure shows the different offset specifications in a stream made of 2 chunks:

 Each chunk contains a timestamp of its creation time.
-This is this timestamp the broker uses to find the appropriate chunk to start from when using a timestamp specification.
+The broker uses this timestamp to find the appropriate chunk to start from when using a timestamp specification.
 The broker chooses the closest chunk before the specified timestamp, that is why consumers may see messages published a bit before what they specified.

 Tracking the Offset for a Consumer